 This air purifier from Guardian Technologies features a tall and skinny design for a small footprint.
 The unit weighs just 8.6 pounds and has an indentation in the back to make it easy to move around in tight spaces.
 The Germ Guardian True HEPA Filter Air Purifier is ideal for small rooms and can filter air four times an hour in rooms up to 167 square feet.

-The four-in-one design features a prefilter, charcoal filter, true HEPA filter, and UV-C light.
+The four-in-one design of this Germ Guardian air purifier features a prefilter, charcoal filter, true HEPA filter, and UV-C light.
 The combined prefilter and charcoal filter captures large particles and odors.
 The HEPA filter captures smaller particles, and the optional UV-C light helps kill airborne viruses.

 The simple front display has a change-filter light, UV-C on and off button, and speed-adjusting dial.
 This air purifier features three speed settings, including a quiet-mode setting, which is an important feature for small bedrooms and living rooms.
 This no-frills air purifier is a worthy pick for small spaces.